 Wish you had a bit more left in your bank account at the end of the month?
 Or are there things you’d like but it’s taking forever to save up for them?
 We’ve put together some tips to help you save money and make what you have work harder.

 Knowing where your money actually goes makes it easier to spot where you could save.
 Dig out your latest bank statement and make a list of your incomings and outgoings.
 If you owe money, such as on credit cards, tackle this first before starting to save.
 Add up everything you owe, marking the interest rates so you know which debt costs the most.

 Write down your savings plans – setting out the things you want to save for in the short, medium and long term.
 Writing them down can make it easier to re-motivate yourself if you start to veer off track.
 Work out how much you can realistically afford to save so you’re not taking the money back out again.
 There are also many budgeting apps and online tools out there and lots of them are free to use.

 - Have a clear-out – sell, swap and recycle

 Swapping items with friends can help you save a small fortune, and selling items you no longer use or taking unwanted clothes to clothes recycling shops can bring in money and boost your savings.

 - Make small changes

-Ditching your morning coffee purchase, taking the bus when you could walk and scrapping your gym membership and going for a run instead – these may seem like tiny changes but the savings soon add up.
+Ditching your morning coffee purchase, walking or using public transport instead of driving, and cancelling your gym membership and going for a run instead – these may seem like tiny changes but the savings soon add up.

 - Stick to cash